volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2020.md

 This `rootReducer` imports all separate reducer functions and combines them into one, which can be passed to the store.

+## Step 5: Create Counter Reducer

 The next step is to add a `counter` reducer.

 Create `src/store/counter/reducer.ts` with the following content:

 ```javascript
 import {